AspiringDSer/Date-Warehouse-Implementation-in-Snowflake/README.md

 # ELT Process
 [Go to TOC](#top)

 The ELT (Extract, Load, Transform) process for this project involves extracting data from a public S3 bucket (`jmah-public-data/olist/`) and loading it into Snowflake as source tables.
-The data loaded from AWS S3 is then staged and modeled using DBT (Data Build Tool) with a dimensional data modeling approach.
+The data loaded from AWS S3 is then staged and modeled using dbt (Data Build Tool) with a dimensional data modeling approach.

 <a name='4.1'></a>
 ## Snowflake User Creation